Guide to the Lorus and Margery Milne Papers, 1923-2004

 mother Edna Johnson Milne and his grandfather.)

-Note: Both Lorus and Margery wrote letters to each other's parents, the
+Note: Both Lorus and Margery wrote letters to each other's parents as well as thier own, the

 salutation is often simply "Dear Folks" and is signed "Us".
 The letters with